-Suppliers shall respect the right of employees to associate freely and for these groups to negotiate working environments, wages and other matters with employers.
+Suppliers shall respect the right of employees to associate freely and engage in collective bargaining as methods of negotiating working environments, wages and other matters with employers.

 Suppliers shall strive to ensure equal opportunities in the work place and shall not engage in discrimination with regard to recruitment and employment practices.